Graduate Student Awards

 Alumni Association Awards

-Graduate students are eligible for the following awards presented by the K-State Alumni Association:
+Graduate students are eligible for the following awards presented by the K-State Alumni Association.
+The nomination deadline for these awards is in February.

 - Graduate Award for Outstanding Leadership and Service